 For most people, a diagnosis of metastatic cancer is very stressful and may be difficult to bear.
 You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
 It may be helpful to talk with other patients, including through a support group.

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

-If the cancer does return after the original treatment, it is called recurrent cancer.
+If the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
 Some symptoms of recurrent cancer are similar to those experienced when the disease was first diagnosed:

-When this occurs, a new cycle of testing will begin to learn as much as possible about the recurrence.
-After this testing is done, you and your doctor will talk about your treatment options.
+When a recurrence occurs, a new cycle of testing will begin again to learn as much as possible about it.
+After this testing is done, you and your doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above, such as hormone therapy, radiation therapy, and chemotherapy, but they may be used in a different combination or given at a different pace.
 Sometimes, surgery is suggested when a cancer recurrence is small or confined, called a localized recurrence.
 Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.